Shhsvri/BIOF045-NGS_Analysis/Day1_Intro_to_Shell/lessons/02_searching_files.md

 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt
 ```

-The prompt should sit there a little bit, and then it should look like nothing
+The prompt takes some time to complete, and then it should look like nothing
 happened.
-But you should have a new file called `bad_reads.txt`.
+Even if nothing shows on the screen, you should have a new file
+called `bad_reads.txt`.

 ```bash
 $ ls -l